IMG_2272

 There is a multitude of adorable bed and breakfasts, inns, and hotels on Ocracoke, but in classic Venture Wild style we of course always prefer the campground.
 There are several available on the Island but in our honest unpaid opinions the sites managed by the National Parks are the best especially if you’re traveling on a budget.

-NPS campground sites on Ocracoke will cost you $28 per night ($14 for access pass holders), and are situated just behind the dunes, giving you quick easy walking access to the ocean at anytime you please.
+NPS campsites cost $28 per night, or $14 for access pass holders.
+They sit right behind the dunes, giving you quick walking access to the ocean!
 The downside is that compared to other campsites, sites are rather close to each other, and the campground itself is a bit far from the village, but easily manageable by bicycle.
 The only other word of caution, is that showers here are cold water only, fine on a hot summer’s day, just worth being forewarned about!

 Like all things on this tiny Island space is limited, so be sure to make your overnight accommodations well in advance of your visit to avoid any unnecessary stress!
 NPS reservations can be made here.

-Ponies– If pirates weren’t exciting enough, the island is also home to a herd of wild “Banker” ponies; named so for the Outer Banks which they inhabit.
-These ponies are believed to be the descendants of equine survivors of shipwrecks in the late 1500’s.
+If pirates weren’t exciting enough, the island is also home to a herd of wild “Banker” ponies; named so for the Outer Banks which they inhabit.
+Locals believe these ponies descend from 1500s shipwreck survivors.
 As the Ocracoke’s human population grew, the safety of the ponies and their impact on the island’s ecosystems became a great concern and in the 1950’s they were corralled and now reside on a protected portion of acreage maintained by the Park Service.

 Explore by Bike– This tiny little island is the perfect place to pack the car keys away and stretch your bike riding muscles.
 Almost all of the island is easily accessible by bicycle, and is the ideal way to wander the village.
-The artsy local vibe you’ll find in all the shops, will inspire you and leave you in awe, of the amazing talents of the inhabitants of this incredible island!
+The artsy local vibe in the shops will inspire you and leave you in awe, of the amazing talents of the inhabitants of this incredible island!

 There are lots of location for bike rentals across the island, or bring your own!
 Walk ons for bikes are free of charge for ferry goers no mater which direction you travel from!